 This is the best plan to follow when you are faced with the need for a checking account (the bank needs a federal tax ID number and your chartered partner doesn't feel they can help you accomplish the task).
 What follows are specific instructions for units (Packs, Troops, Posts) to complete IRS form SS-4.
-If you are opting for this approach it is important for the SS-4 Form to be carefully completed according to instructions provided on the reverse of the sheet.
+If you are opting for this approach it is important for the SS-4 Form to be carefully completed according to www.irs.gov/pub/irs-pdf/fss4.pdf